Humble Beginnings

 It all started in the 1940s, and it started with bullfrogs.

 Like many people in the south, E.W.
-Berry (great-grandfather of the current owners of Blue Ridge) enjoyed the occasional meal of fried frog legs.
+Berry (great-great-grandfather of the current owners of Blue Ridge) enjoyed the occasional meal of fried frog legs.
 However, you couldn’t swing by the grocery store and pick up some frog legs for dinner, you had to harvest them yourself.

 Harvesting bullfrogs, a practice commonly known as “frog gigging”, was a dirty and time-consuming endeavor.
 A few hours could be spent walking along creek banks, searching for frogs, with only 15 or 20 frogs to show for your efforts.